 Aphid monitoring and virus control

-BYDV is transmitted into cereals by aphids, either those harboured in the field by cereal volunteers and grass weeds or from winged aphids flying from elsewhere, these being the most common route for BYDV infection in autumn cereals.
-To monitor this threat AFBI, using a suction trap, check cereal aphid migration which is updated weekly along with advice on control available from the AFBI website.
+Infection by winged aphids flying from elsewhere is the most common route for BYDV infection in autumn cereals.
+To assess this threat AFBI, using a suction trap, monitor cereal aphid migration.
+This is updated weekly, along with advice on control, and is available from the AFBI website.

-At recent AHDB funded variety trials workshops AFBI’s Dr Lisa Black demonstrated some of the best performing varieties in Northern Ireland.
-For further details on full AHDB recommended variety lists see the AFBI website.
-The advice is to place seed orders early as choices will become fewer as the drilling season progresses.
+During recent AHDB funded variety trials workshops AFBI’s Dr Lisa Black and AHDB’s Sean Burns demonstrated some of the best performing varieties in Northern Ireland.
+The advice is to consider varieties with good disease resistance and agronomic profiles as part of an integrated pest management strategy.

 Cultural weed control

-Inspect areas where there have been problems in the past and where necessary make use of stale seedbeds.
+Inspect areas where there have been weed problems in the past and if necessary make use of stale seedbeds.
 Lightly cultivate immediately after harvest to encourage a flush of weeds seeds which can be burnt off before ploughing and drilling.

 Late season management